bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 **Execution After Redirect**, or **EAR Vulnerability**.
-This vulnerability is exactly as the name states, however to be a bit more precise our exact definition of the vulnerability is, â€œcode that executes after the developerâ€™s intended termination pointâ€?.
-The developerâ€™s intended termination point is often indicated by a server-initiated redirect, or more precisely an HTTP [301][], [302][], [303][], or [307][] status code along with an HTTP Location header.
+This vulnerability is exactly as the name states, however to be a bit more precise our exact definition of the vulnerability is, â€œcode that executes after the developer's intended termination pointâ€?.
+The developer's intended termination point is often indicated by a server-initiated redirect, or more precisely an HTTP [301][], [302][], [303][], or [307][] status code along with an HTTP Location header.
 It is important to note that there are cases in which the developer intends